 - Quick Start: Click this option to record a Favorite session.
-This is recommended method for recording sessions with the Reaction Time Suite. - Start Open Display Session: Click this option to record an unscripted session using your own selection of feedback screens. - Start Script Session: Click this option to record a script session.
+This is the recommended method for recording sessions with the Reaction Time Suite. - Start Open Display Session: This option lets you record a session using your own selection of feedback screens. - Start Script Session: This option lets you record a script session.